crow-004/musical-chairs-game/WHITEPAPER.md

 ### **10. Team & Contributors**

-Musical Chairs was founded by **Crow**, a solo full-stack developer.
-The project is being built with the help of a dedicated team of community leaders and contributors.
+Musical Chairs is an indie project was founded and developed by **Crow**, a solo full-stack developer with the support of AI and community contributors.

-*   **Crow:** Founder & Lead Developer
+*   **Crow:** Founder & Solo Developer.
+Responsible for the entire stack: Backend (Go), Smart Contracts (Solidity), and Frontend.
-*   **DeFiEminent:** Lead Contributor & Community Builder
+*   **Zyrick:** Web3 UI/UX Developer.
+Created the wallet selection modal and assists with interface improvements. ([X Profile](https://x.com/humblechigozie_))

-    *Note: This project has been built with the assistance of world-class AI tools, which have significantly accelerated development and continue to provide invaluable support.*
+    *Note: This project has been built with the assistance of world-class AI tool (Gemini), which have significantly accelerated development and continue to provide invaluable support.*

-*   **John, Endurance, Marian, and others:** Core community contributors driving marketing and community management efforts.
+*   **John:** Community contributor driving marketing and community management efforts.

 ---